sidmund/tapeworm/README.md

 ### :chains: Cleaning

-The `clean` command removes empty directories inside the library folder.
+The `clean` command removes empty directories inside the target folder (by default the root library folder).
 Of course, the `.tapeworm` folder and its constituents are always kept.
 ```bash
 tapeworm LIBRARY clean
 ```